pvtl-pre/tanzu-examples/README.md

 AZURE_SSH_PUBLIC_KEY_B64:
 ```

-Docker, kubectl, and the tanzu cli are all installed on the Jump Server.
+Docker, kubectl, and the tanzu cli will be installed on the Jump Server.